 Foreign exchange risk is originated when the Company performs transactions and maintains monetary assets and liabilities in currencies that are different from the functional currency of the Company.
-Assets and liabilities in foreign currency are translated using with the exchange rates at the end of the period, except for non-monetary assets and liabilities that are translated at the equivalent cost of the U.S. dollar at the acquisition date and maintained at the historical rate.
+Assets and liabilities in foreign currency are translated using the exchange rates at the end of the period, except for non-monetary assets and liabilities that are translated at the equivalent cost of the U.S. dollar at the acquisition date and maintained at the historical rate.
 The results of foreign operations are translated using the average exchange rates that were in place during the period.
 Gains and losses deriving from exchange rates are included within "(Loss) Gain on foreign currency fluctuations" in the consolidated statement of profit or loss.

 The majority of the obligations are denominated in U.S. dollars.
-Since Panama uses the U.S. dollar as legal tender, the majority of the Company's operating expenses are also denominated in U.S. dollars, approximately 44.7% of revenues and 55.3% of expenses, respectively.
-A significant part of our revenue is denominated in foreign currencies, including the Brazilian real, Colombian peso and Argentinian peso, which represented 22.7%, 11.3% and 7.2%, respectively (2017: 16.5%, 11.4% and 7.8% respectively).
+Since Panama uses the U.S. dollar as legal tender, the majority of the Company's operating expenses are also denominated in U.S. dollars, approximately 67.3% of revenues and 81.3% of expenses.
+A significant part of our revenue is denominated in foreign currencies, including the Brazilian real, Colombian peso and Argentinian peso, which represented 8.7%, 8.3% and 4.8%, respectively (2018: 22.7%, 11.4% and 7.2% respectively).

-Generally, the Company's exposure to most of these foreign currencies, with the exception of the Venezuelan bolivar, is limited to the period of up to two weeks between the completion of a sale and the conversion to U.S. dollar.
+Generally, the Company's exposure to most of these foreign currencies, is limited to the period of up to two weeks between the completion of a sale and the conversion to U.S. dollar.
+The following chart summarizes the Company's foreign currency risk exposure (assets and liabilities denominated in foreign currency) as of December 31: